chriddell/Drew-FE/README.md

 - I optmized these manually from Photoshop rather than in a build step.
 This allows more control over how they will appear in browser I think.
 I also added the faded overlay on the sidebar blocks in Photoshop because it allowed me to optimize the images to a smaller size.
 - I optimized the SVG using SVGO https://github.com/svg/svgo
 - I chose to lazyload the hero image as I didn't want to reduce it's quality too much.
+- I wouldn't normally push a media folder to Git, but in this instance I think it's acceptable!

 I think the above covers most of my decisions within the code.
 The rest should be self-explanatory after looking through the files!